 Features

-Uses GitHub CLI (`gh`) for authentication and automation
+Uses GitHub CLI (`gh`) for authentication

-Requires scripts to be run from the repository root directory (where `.git` is located)
+Runs scripts from the repository root directory

 # Core Topics